pringyy/Explore-MMO/README.md

 * Without this no communication would be possible on the wbe application

 #### Quests to be completed
-Using Phaser 5 quests were designed to develop communication skills, dicussed further in dissertation, and they can be broken down as follows
+Using Phaser, 5 quests were designed to develop communication skills, dicussed further in dissertation, and they can be broken down as follows

 - Quest 1: Players need to navigate a player who cannot see their character movement to the end of the quest using the chat
 - Quest 2: Players need to find 10 sets of coins scattered around the map in 10 minutes